Photo by Corina Ardelean, Unsplash.

 I have done volunteer work for a halfway house, where addicts leaving prison attempt to rejoin society.
 Talking to these young men (and they’re mostly young men) drastically changed my image of a “junkie.”
 We’re losing good sons and daughters to heroin every day, yet the major media fixates on things happening thousands of miles away.
 Yes, it’s sad that the Islamic State is attacking religious minorities in the Syrian hinterlands.
 But is that more pressing for Americans than our own children overdosing on heroin in record numbers?

-The American people send their children to kill and die in unjust, senseless wars that bring even more death to our streets.
-We squander our national treasure to export and import death and chaos, while our cities and towns crumble and the social fabric unravels at an alarming pace.
+The American people send their children to kill and die in unjust, senseless wars.
+This brings even more death to our streets.
+We squander our national treasure to export and import death and chaos.
+Meanwhile, our own cities and towns crumble and the social fabric unravels at an alarming pace.

-I’ll do my tiny piece whenever I can, volunteering at the halfway house and buying backpacks and food for a few of the homeless addicts who haunt our streets, desperate for help.
+I’ll do my tiny piece whenever I can.
 The rest of America will marvel at the gender transformation of Bruce Jenner, and we’ll go on pretending our biggest problems in America are the plight of Yazidis in Syria and the “welcome” rise of bikini models in Afghanistan.
-And I will be left wondering if all of this is really as insane as seems.
+I will continue to wonder if all of this is really as insane as seems.